“Small boutique hotel offering utter escapism, with elegant suites, a bijou spa and sweeping views of the Gulf of Morbihan”

 - Arnaud and Martine are natural hosts; we couldn’t have felt more at home

-- Breakfast, full of local produce, is bliss, and delicious dinners are offered on Sundays and Mondays
+- Breakfast, full of local produce, is bliss, and delicious dinners on Mondays

 - A heated infinity pool with panoramic views out to sea